-Students in Waubonsee's District 516 who wish to pursue career and technical education degree and certificate programs not available at Waubonsee Community College may do so through cooperative agreement.
+Students in Waubonsee's District 516 who wish to pursue workforce education and training degree and certificate programs not available at Waubonsee Community College may do so through cooperative agreement.

 Waubonsee participates in the Community College Educational Agreement: Comprehensive Agreement Regarding the Expansion of Education Resources (CAREER).
 Through this agreement, a resident of District 516 may attend another participating community college at the other school's in-district tuition rate.
 All Illinois community colleges participate in this agreement.